Frequently Asked Questions

 4. How many female firefighters do you have in your department?

-Currently we do not have any female firefighters-but we encourage women who are interested to apply!
-We have three women in the administration and 5 women in communications including the Chief of Communications.
+Currently we have two female firefighter recruits that are in rookie school-we encourage women who are interested to apply!
+We have three women in administration and 13 women in communications including the Chief of Communications.

-5. How many engines does your department have?
+5. How many apparatus does your department have?

 6. How many fire inspectors does your fire department have?

-We have a Chief of Fire Prevention and 6 full time Fire Prevention Officers (two per shift) commissioned by the Louisiana State Fire Marshall’s Office to conduct Building Inspections and Code Enforcement on behalf of the State Fire Marshal’s Office and Fire Protection District No.1.
+We have a Chief of Fire Prevention, an Assistant Chief of Fire Prevention/PIO and 6 full time Fire Prevention Officers (two per shift) commissioned by the Louisiana State Fire Marshall’s Office to conduct Building Inspections and Code Enforcement on behalf of the State Fire Marshal’s Office and Fire Protection District No.1.
 Our Fire Prevention officers also provide year round Public Education and are responsible for Fire and Arson Investigations.

 7. How many fire stations does your department have?

-Our fire department currently has 8 permanent Fire Stations, a Training Academy and Headquarters.
+Our fire department currently has 8 permanent Fire Stations, a Training Academy, Maintenance Facility and Headquarters.

 8. How many calls does your department respond to each year?